UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is 5G home internet faster than cable?

-Usually, no. While 5G can reach high speeds, cable internet generally offers faster and more consistent download and upload speeds, especially during peak usage times.
+Usually, no. While 5G can occasionally reach impressive gigabit speeds under ideal conditions, cable internet generally offers consistently faster download and upload speeds, particularly during peak evening usage times when wireless networks get congested.

 Can I use 5G home internet for Netflix and streaming?

-Yes, 5G home internet handles streaming very well.
-Most plans offer speeds sufficient for streaming 4K content on platforms like Netflix and YouTube without buffering.
+Yes, 5G home internet handles standard streaming incredibly well.
+Most fixed wireless plans provide speeds more than sufficient for streaming 4K content on platforms like Netflix, Hulu, and YouTube without noticeable buffering.

 Do I need a technician to install 5G internet?

-No, one of the biggest benefits of 5G home internet is that it is self-install.
-You simply plug the gateway device into a power outlet, usually near a window for the best signal.
+No, one of the primary benefits of 5G home internet is the self-install model.
+You just plug the gateway unit into a standard power outlet, preferably near a window for the best line-of-sight to a cell tower, and you will be online in minutes.

 About the Author